EnzoRg/c-projects/README.md

 # C Projects 💻

 #### Raspberry
-- Codes to test GPIO of a Raspberry Pi 3B+ with a hat that contains: switch, LED, potenciometer, LDR and ADC
+- Codes to test GPIO of a Raspberry Pi 3B+ with a hat that contains: switch, LED, potentiometer, LDR and ADC

 #### Conical Calculator
 - Code to calculate conicals